Annier-z/CGS/README.md

 ## 2 Detailed Development
 This section includes the key structure of each code file.
->**For more information, Please refer to the Source Code in Appendix.**
+>**For more information, please refer to the Source Code in Appendix.**
 ### 2.1 Main Page [Source Code](#a1-indexhtml)
 #### 2.1.1 Layout
-The whole page consists of three main parts, namely the navigation bar, the sidebar, and the content body.
+The whole page consists of three main parts: the navigation bar, the sidebar, and the content body.
 In the Navigation Bar, **Intro**, **Map Layer**, **Project Report**, **About Us** and **References** are set up according to the project content to provide map layers, a preview and download of the report, an introduction to the project members and relevant references respectively.
 The Sidebar shows the topic of the project, research content, team members and acknowledgements.
 The Content Body is made up of several elements, corresponding to the tabs in the navigation bar, which are used to present different aspects of the content without jumping through multiple pages.

-*PS:We have also added the University of Edinburgh icon to the site title.*
+*PS: We have added the University of Edinburgh icon to the site title.*
 #### 2.1.2 Tab Switch
-To enable separate content to be displayed without jumping through multiple pages, a function has been written to change the display properties of different elements on this page.
+To enable different content to be displayed without jumping through multiple pages, a function has been written to change the display properties of various elements on this page.
 ```JavaScript
 let i;
 let as = document.querySelectorAll("#tab a")